-Subject : HISTORY OF A RCHITECURE - III and the second second second Code : ART303 Credits : 3 Hours / Week: 3 hrs.
-Progressive Marks : 50 Examination Marks : 50 Duration of Exam: 2 hrs.
+Subject: HISTORY OF ARCHITECURE - III

+Code: ART303 Credits: 3 Hours / Week: 3 hrs.

+Progressive Marks: 60 Examination Marks: 40 Duration of Exam: 2 hrs.

-To provide an understanding of the evolution of Early Christian, Byzantine, Romanesque, Gothic and Renaissance Architecture in their various stylistic modes characterized by technology, ornamentation and planning practices.
+The course intends to provide an understanding of the evolution of Early Christian, Byzantine, Romanesque, Gothic and Renaissance Architecture in their various stylistic modes characterized by technology, ornamentation and planning practices.